Write to Life blog

 Here’s a few photos from previous riding adventures:

 Here’s today’s bike ride metrics.
-Temperature at beginning of ride: 40 degrees.
-Clear and cold with lite wind.
+Temperature at beginning of ride: 42 degrees.
+Sunny and cold.
+Mild wind.

 Photos from today’s ride: